Tips & tricks

 apt update

-If you have set up automatic updates on your system, your Linux package manager will keep SoftMaker FreeOffice 2021 up-to-date automatically.
+If you have set up automatic updates on your system, your Linux package manager will keep SoftMaker FreeOffice up to date automatically.

 su -